A Portland Startup Could Make 'Granny Flats' Mainstream

 “That’s just not attainable for most people,” said Patrick Quinton, peeling back a thorny vine in an overgrown alleyway.

-Quinton is the former executive director of the Portland Development Commission and the founder of Dweller, a startup aimed at helping more homeowners ride the wave of ADUs affordably.
+Quinton is the former executive director of the Portland Development Commission and the co-founder and CEO of Dweller, a startup aimed at helping more homeowners ride the wave of ADUs affordably.
 Dweller fronts the cost of purchasing and installing one-size-fits-all prefabricated ADUs in backyards.
 Third-party property managers rent out the unit to long-term tenants, and Dweller splits the revenues 30-70 with the homeowner, almost as if the company is leasing the land.

 Homeowners have the option to buy out Dweller at any time, or purchase a turnkey ADU by themselves from the start, at a cost of $118,000 per unit.
 The leasing model is similar to how Solar City, the Elon Musk-acquired solar-panel startup, works—except probably with better potential for returns.
 In Portland, an ADU on the lot of a single-family house generally rents for $1,200 to $1,500 per month.